 - Knead for a few seconds, and pat the dough down a little.
 Wrap in food wrap and store in the refrigerator for at least 30 minutes, or if possible 60 minutes.

-- Grease the pie or flan tin with vegan margarine.
+- Grease the pie or flan tin with some extra margarine.

 - Dust flour over your work surface and rub some flour over the rolling pin.